x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/createDataSource_en.md

         Format: `ErrorFilterMask: "READ"`

-    3. ErrorControlLevel ( *string* ): Configure the error level when performing unsupported data operations (such as DDL) on the mapping collection or collection space, default is "high".
+    3. ErrorControlLevel ( *string* ): Configure the error level when performing unsupported data operations (such as DDL) on the mapping collection or collection space, default is "low".

         The values are as follows: